POA in Pakistan

-It is not only used in court, but it can also be used for all legal issues, including Tax issues and Property related matters (i.e. buying a property in Pakistan, selling property in Pakistan, renting a property in Pakistan, etc.).
-In Pakistan, there are 3 types of Power of Attorneys; General Power of Attorney, Special Power of Attorney and Legal Power of Attorney.
+It is not only used in court but it can also be used for all legal issues, including Tax issues and Property matters (i.e. buying a property in Pakistan, selling property in Pakistan, renting a property in Pakistan, etc.).
+In Pakistan, there are 3 types of Power of Attorney; General Power of Attorney, Special Power of Attorney, and Legal Power of Attorney.

 The Legal Definition of Power of Attorney

 The Legalities around Power of Attorney are documented in the Power of Attorney Act 1882.
 Section 2 of this act states that:-

 “The donee [Executant] of a power-of-attorney may, if they think fit, execute or do any assurance, instrument or thing in and with his own name and signature, and his own seal, where sealing is required, by the authority of the donor of the power; and every assurance, instrument, and thing so executed and done, shall be as effectual in law as if it had been executed or done by the donee of the power in the name, and with the signature and seal, of the donor thereof.”Power of Attorney Act 1882.
 Section 2

 This, therefore, entitles the representative nominated in the Power of Attorney to act as if they were the Executant (unless they state on the document otherwise).
 The Representative can negotiate, execute transactions, receive and release funds, withdraw cases, submit cases (and appeals) and appoint lawyers (through a legal Power of Attorney) on behalf of the executant.